We reached our 10th Birthday in 2020! (Read more about it here.) Here’s some numbers from 2022 on what we’ve accomplished:

 and we’re rated as one of London’s top activities

-have worked with us and we’re always on the lookout for our next star!
+with homeless experience have worked with us and we’re always on the lookout for our next star!

 Other 2020 milestones include: